Guille-ux/PASM/README.md

-# VASM
+# PASM
-An a virtual assembly for MunixOs and systems with ANSI C
+- Pasm is an portable asembly for all architectures and all operating systems